n00btube/sm-weapon-tank/README.md

 A beam doing 300 damage will do 450 with 1 tank and 900 with 4 tanks.
 Except for Hyper Beam, because I’m lazy.
 Maybe just boost its damage if you need to?

+For v2, see inside the [weapon-tank ASM](weapon-tank.xkas-06.asm) file for details on configuring it.
+Look toward the bottom.

 # Author